Murder of Brittanee Drexel

 On the night of April 25, 2009, 17-year-old Brittanee Drexel of Chili, New York, United States, left a hotel in Myrtle Beach, South Carolina, where she had been staying with friends over spring break.
-Drexel walked to another hotel a short distance away, and from there, texted her boyfriend to say that she was heading back to her motel.
+Drexel walked to another hotel a short distance away, and from there, texted her boyfriend to say that she was heading back to her hotel.
 It was the last time she was known to be alive.

 Police investigated Drexel's disappearance but no developments were made public until 2016, when it was announced that a prison inmate had told them that she had been abducted and killed.
 The man accused by the informant denied knowledge of any alleged crime.
 Based on that information, the FBI considered the case a homicide.

 In May 2022, police arrested Raymond Moody, a registered sex offender in the area, on charges of murder, kidnapping, and first-degree criminal sexual conduct; he pleaded guilty to all charges in October.
-Drexel's remains were recovered a week later in a wooded area in Georgetown, about 33 mi from where she originally went missing.
+Drexel's skeletal remains were recovered a week later in a wooded area in Georgetown, about 33 mi from where she originally went missing.

 Background

 Brittanee Drexel was born in Rochester, New York, on October 7, 1991, to John Kahyaoglu, who was of Turkish descent, and her mother Dawn.
 The two were teens and not married.
 Shortly after Brittanee was born, Dawn married Chad Drexel, who adopted the girl at that time.
 After Chad's military service ended, the family lived in the Rochester suburb of Chili.

 Drexel was born with persistent hyperplastic primary vitreous in her right eye, which required several surgeries and rendered the eye blind.
 To cover the eye's tendency to wander, she wore contact lenses that gave her a distinctive appearance.

-In April 2009, Drexel asked her mother if she could go to Myrtle Beach, South Carolina, over spring break with her boyfriend and some girlfriends.
+In April 2009, Drexel asked her mother if she could go to Myrtle Beach, South Carolina, over spring break with some friends.
 Her mother refused, since she did not know the other teenagers and there were no accompanying adults on the trip; she also had a premonition that something bad would happen.
 This led to arguments between the two for several days until April 22, when Drexel asked if she could go to a friend's house for a day or two to calm down, to which Dawn agreed.
 That day, Drexel left for South Carolina with the other students without telling her mother.

 Three days later, after she and her group had arrived at the Bar Harbor Hotel in Myrtle Beach, Drexel called her mother once during the daytime and told her that she was at the beach.
 Her mother was not alarmed, as she assumed that Drexel had been referring to a beach along the Lake Ontario shoreline.
 A trip there seemed plausible to her since the temperature in the Rochester area had reached an unseasonable high of 83 F in the area that day.